xdslproject/xdsl/CONTRIBUTING.md

 ## Testing and benchmarking

 The xDSL project uses pytest unit tests, LLVM-style filecheck tests and performance benchmarks.
-They can be executed from the root directory.
+They can be executed from the root directory with `make tests` (which runs everything except benchmarks and also runs pyright for type checking).

 ### Unit Tests